DataDog/datadog-agent/docs/dev/internal.md

 [Since Go 1.4](https://go.dev/doc/go1.4#internalpackages), Go supports the use of [`internal` folders](https://docs.google.com/document/d/1e8kOo3r51b2BWtTs_1uADIA5djfXhPT36s6eHVRIvaU/edit) to control the public API of a Go module: a package A can only be imported from packages whose path shares the prefix up until the last `internal` in A's path.
 For example, a package with path `a/b/internal/c/d` can only be imported by packages within the `a/b` folder.
 The compiler will enforce this and fail to build any code that breaks this rule.

 This can be used to have some packages be internal to a given folder, which is useful for decoupling different parts of our codebase.
-Adding new code should consider carefully what API is exported, both by taking care of what symbols are uppercase and by making judicious use of `internal` folders.
+When adding new code, carefully consider what API is exported, both by taking care of what symbols are uppercase and by making judicious use of `internal` folders.

 Use the following guidelines in order to decide when and how to use `internal` folders: